ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Undocumented trace flag**<br />
 Function: Change in cardinality estimates for some joins in certain queries.
 Full effect unknown.<br />
 Link: [New Undocumented Trace Flags]<br />
 Scope: ?

+<a id="9479"></a>
+#### Trace Flag: 9479
+**Undocumented trace flag**<br />
+Function: Forces the optimizer to use Simple Join [estimation] even if a histogram is available.
+Will force optimizer to use a simple join estimation algorithm, it may be CSelCalcSimpleJoinWithDistinctCounts, CSelCalcSimpleJoin or CSelCalcSimpleJoinWithUpperBound, depending on the compatibility level and predicate comparison type.<br />
+Link: [Statistics and Cardinality Estimation]<br />
+Scope: ?